 The best place to look for one is probably your university.
-They'll have awards of their own but will also distribute government funding (such as UK Research Council studentships) or larger charitable grants.
+They'll have awards of their own but will also distribute government funding (such as UK Research Council studentships) or larger charitable grants and bursaries.

 #4 Explore opportunities with business, industry or external funders

 In some fields this should really be step #1, but you'll know if so (or your supervisor will tell you).
 Otherwise, this option is worth a try if you've got this far without finding full funding.